Planning a Singapore and Malaysia trip? Brilliant! This is a great part of the world and these destinations make a great combination.

 The easiest way to get across the causeway from Singapore to Malaysia is to hire a private car and driver.
 These can be quite affordable for a family or small group and you can be picked up and dropped off wherever you like and don’t need to get out of the car at the border.

-You can also get a taxi but they are less flexible.
+You can also get a local taxi but they are less flexible.
 If you catch a Singaporean taxi, they can only drop you at Larkin Terminal in Johor Bahru.
 If you catch a Malaysian taxi, they can drop you off anywhere in Malaysia but can only pick you up Queen Street Bus Terminal.
+They also need to be especially licensed to do this – you can’t just take any taxi.

 The cheapest (and still quite easy) way to get across is with public, local bus called the Causeway Bus.
 Note that with the bus, you will need to get off and back on again at both immigration points in Singapore and Malaysia with all your belongings.
 Once you are through, you simply wait for the next Causeway Bus to come along.
 You can catch it from: